 Before an Emergency/Drill:

 - Maintain Building Marshal emergency supplies.

-- Be familiar with escape routes, dead ends, hidden rooms, potentially hazardous materials in your area.
+- Be familiar with escape routes, dead ends, hidden rooms, and unique hazards in your area.

 - Check each room by quickly touching the door, feeling for heat.
 Scan the room and announce loudly to evacuate.
-Take notes of the incapacitated, injured, or otherwise immobile persons remaining in the building.
+Take notes of the injured, disabled, or missing persons and those that refuse to evacuate.

 - Proceed through your office area ensuring that all spaces have been evacuated.

-- Once evacuated, report all information gathered to the Police Incident Command Post at the evacuation site.
+- Once evacuated, report all information gathered to the Principal Building Marshal and/or Police Incident Command Post at the evacuation site.